B-andrea/card-game-project/README.md

 3. When two consecutive cards in the central pile match in symbol, the player must race to type "Snap" in the console.

 4. The player to correctly call 'snap' within 2 seconds, wins the game.
-If it is not typed in time, the player loses and the next player takes their turn.
+If it is not typed in time, the player loses and the game ends.

 ---